University of Leiria and Oeste: Schools and institutions

+Additionally, the university includes two training centres (centros de formação) for vocational formation in Pombal and Torres Vedras.
+Furthermore, it has one investigation unit, the Centre for Rapid and Sustained Product Development (CDRSP), based out of Marinha Grande.

+Campuses

+The university is currently split across five campuses, aside from its administrative headquarters.
+In 2021 the university was awarded the bronze certification International University Sports Federation Healthy Campus certification.

+Headquarters (Leiria) - The ULO's rectory and services are located on Rua General Norton de Matos, next to Quinta de São Bartolomeu.
+Although not connected, it is in the same overall city block as the institution's first campus.

-Campus 1 In IPL's Campus 1, there is the School of Education and Social Sciences (ESECS) which develops its training activity in the areas of Human and Social Sciences, Communication and Teacher Training.
+Campus 1 (Leiria) - the first of the Leiria campi, it houses the School of Education and Social Sciences (ESECS) which succeeded the original ESE.
+It develops its training activity in the areas of Human and Social Sciences, Communication and Teacher Training.
 It has an enrollment of approximately 1,700 students.

-Campus 2 Campus 2 of IPL is based in Leiria.
-It consists of two schools: the School of Technology and Management (ESTG) and the School Of Health Sciences (ESSLei).
+Campus 2 (Leiria) - known as the "Morro do Lena" campus, it consists of two schools: the School of Technology and Management (ESTG) and the School Of Health Sciences (ESSLei).

 The ESTG offers courses in the areas of engineering and technology and of entrepreneurial and juridical sciences.
 It is a school recognized for the quality of the education provided and for its strong connection to the enterprise world, not only from the Leiria and West region but also on a national level.
 The school is attended by approximately 5.600 students.

-The School Of Health Sciences (ESSLei) was integrated in IPL in 2001 and has been intended for the training of nurses and it is predicted that in the next academic year it will widen its training offer to other areas of Health Sciences.
+The School Of Health Sciences (ESSLei) was integrated in ULO in 2001 and has been intended for the training of nurses and it is predicted that in the next academic year it will widen its training offer to other areas of Health Sciences.
 It is attended by approximately 800 students.

-Campus 3 Campus 3 of IPL is situated in Caldas da Rainha, approximately 60 kilometers South of Leiria.
+Campus 3 (Caldas da Rainha) - Campus 3 of ULO is situated in Caldas da Rainha, approximately 60 kilometers South of Leiria.
 The School of Fine Arts and Design (ESAD.CR) is located in this city.